EMBRYOPSIDA Pirani & Prado

-Calamoid palms are a very important liane group in South East Asian rain forests (Gentry 1991), elsewhere palm lianes are uncommon, althouth Desmoncus is a New World liane; there are about 535 species of climbing palms all told.
+Calamoid palms are a very important group of lianes in the South East Asian rain forests (Gentry 1991), elsewhere palm lianes are uncommon, althouth Desmoncus is a New World liane; there are about 535 species of climbing palms all told.
 When the climbing habit evolved is unclear, perhaps early Eocene to Miocene (Couvreur et al. 2015).
 Various features of these palms might have made them successful: All have thin woody stems and climbing is effected by spines, often recurved and either on leaves and/or modified inflorescences, the latter only in Calamoideae (Couvreur et al. 2015).
 Vessels in Rhapis excelsa are quite resistant to embolism, but what goes on in the very long vessels of some calamoid palms - some over 0.5 mm wide and to almost 4 m long, and spanning (8-)13(-18) internodes - is unclear (Sperry 1986; Fisher et al. 2002; Tomlinson 2006b).
 Such vessels would appear to be susceptible to cavitation, but Davis (1961) noted that root pressures in several palms he studied in India were very high, sometimes exceeding the height of the plant, and this could help remove cavitations (see also Cao et al. 2012, but c.f.
-Knipfer et al. 2016: living tissues control this in grapes, at least).
+Knipfer et al. 2016: living tissues control cavitation in grapes, at least).
 Tomlinson (2006b) thought of rattan xylem function in the context of stem length; Rowe and Speck (2015) discuss biomechanical aspects and Isnard and Feild (2015) morphological-functional aspects of being a climbing palm (see also below).